 - Information concerning the epidemiology of SSD as strictly defined by DSM-5 is hard to come by, as the umbrella term encompasses several different disorders.
 Such information as does exist in the literature chiefly relates to the individual disorders identified in DSM-IV.

-- Epidemiological studies generally quote a prevalence of 0.1-0.2% for the general population and a figure of 5% has been quoted for general practice.One general practice study reported a prevalence rate of somatoform disorders of 16.1% increasing to 21.9% when disorders with mild impairment were included.
+- Epidemiological studies generally quote a prevalence of 0.1-0.2% for the general population and one general practice study reported a prevalence rate of somatoform disorders of 16.1% increasing to 21.9% when disorders with mild impairment were included.

-- The disorder usually begins before the age of 30 and occurs more often in women than in men.[13, 14]
+- The disorder usually begins before the age of 30 years and occurs more often in women than in men[11, 12].

 - DSM-5 acknowledges that patients may have a combination of symptoms for which an organic cause can be found and symptoms for which there is no underlying physical explanation.